 • Upper respiratory tract infections

 • Heredity.
-If one parent has an allergy, there is a 30 to 50% risk that their child inherits a tendency to develop allergies.
-However, a boy or girl will not necessarily develop the type of allergy that his or her parents had.
-If both parents have allergies, then the likelihood of developing allergies in their children reaches 60 - 80%.
-Only 25 to 50% of identical twins have the same type of allergy
+If one parent has allergies, the risk that their child will inherit allergies is between 30 and 50%.
+However, a boy or girl will not necessarily develop the same type of allergy that his or her parents had.
+If both parents have allergies, then the probability of developing allergies in their children reaches 60 - 80%.
+Only 25 to 50% of identical twins have the same allergy

 • Environment.
-If the occurrence of allergies depends on heredity, then the environment, as a rule, activates the very mechanism for the development of allergies.
-The environmental factor is decisive if you are in a place where you are exposed to intense antigen exposure, especially at an early age.
+If the occurrence of allergies depends on heredity, then the environment, as a rule, triggers the mechanism of allergy development itself.
+Environmental factors are a factor if you are in a place where you are exposed to a lot of antigen, especially at an early age.

 • Upper respiratory tract infections.
-Children who get viral or bacterial infections of the upper respiratory tract (nose, throat, and bronchi) in the first six months of their lives are more likely to develop allergies or pre-existing allergies, such as asthma, later in life.
+Children who have viral or bacterial infections of the upper respiratory tract (nose, throat and bronchi) in the first six months of their life are more likely to develop allergies or allergies, such as asthma, later in life.

 • Emotional stress can cause allergies, but they are not psychosomatic in origin.

-If you find the following symptoms, be sure to consult a doctor for an in-person consultation:
+If you notice the following symptoms, be sure to consult a doctor for an in-person consultation:

-• severe stomach cramps, vomiting, bloating, diarrhea that are signs of food poisoning, a serious food allergy, or other type of allergic reaction;
+• severe stomach cramps, vomiting, bloating, diarrhea, which are signs of food poisoning, a serious allergic reaction to food, or another type of allergic reaction;

 • painful or difficult breathing.
-If you have this symptom, you need to get medical attention immediately.
+If you experience this symptom, you need to get medical help immediately.
 This could be an asthma attack, another serious allergic reaction, or a heart attack;

-• sudden onset of hives, accompanied by severe redness and itching, heart palpitations.
-You will need urgent medical attention, as these symptoms may indicate the onset of anaphylactic shock;
+• sudden appearance of hives, accompanied by severe redness and itching, rapid heartbeat.
+You will need urgent medical attention as these symptoms may indicate the onset of anaphylactic shock;

-• sinus pain, chills, yellow or green nasal discharge.
+• pain in the sinuses, chills, yellow or green nasal discharge.
 You may have a sinus infection;

 • cough or cold that does not go away within one to two weeks;